mrutkows/ow-kn-demo/action-basics.md

     }
     ```

+---

 ## "Binding" parameter defaults to Action

-Actions can be invoked with multiple named parameters.
-Recall that the `hello` action from the previous example expects two parameters: the _name_ of a person, and the _place_ where they're from.

 Rather than pass all the parameters to an action every time, you can bind default parameters.
 Default parameters are stored in the platform and automatically passed in during each invocation.
 If the invocation includes the same event parameter, this will overwrite the default parameter value.